snobear/opentok-react/README.md

 export default ChatSubscriber;
 ```

-The only difference between the two is the token used, where the second one is a subscriber-specific token.
+The only difference between the two is the token used (subscriber-specific token for subscribing) and the `type` prop setting.
 You could thus build a much more DRY component.